 It also helps to be a good communicator.
 You must be able to explain your design concepts, negotiate with clients, and work in a team with other designers.
 These are some of the raw skills we look for in applicants to the interior design program."

 Ready to get started?

-Excited to start Interior Design training and want to learn more about Herzing's program?
-Your next step is to speak with an Admissions Advisor.
-An Advisor will walk you through application requirements, tuition, financial aide, and how to apply.
+Excited to start interior design training and want to learn more about Herzing's program?
+Your next step is to speak with an admissions advisor.
+An advisor will walk you through application requirements, tuition, financial aid, and how to apply.